bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 #### 5.6.3. iPXE custom rom

 We then need ipxe files.
-We could use native syslinux or shim.efi files, but this is just not flexible enough for new generation HPC clusters.
+We could use native syslinux or shim.efi files, but this is just not flexible enough for new generation clusters.
-Also, ipxe files provided by Centos are way too old.
-We will build them ourselves, and include our own init script.
+We will build our own ipxe roms, and include our own init script.

+Small tip: ipxe allows you to build raw roms (the ones we will use in this tutorial), but also iso or usb image that contains the rom.
+This is VERY (VERY!!!!) useful when you need to boot a stupidely made node with a weird BIOS or some network cards that does not boot over PXE.

 Grab latest ipxe version from git.